Al-Saqib/Bat-Moth-Evolutionary-Arms-Race/README.md

 Project Structure
-GA_With_Fitness.ipynb: Contains the implementation of the genetic algorithm used to simulate the co-evolution of bats and moths.
+1. GA_With_Fitness.ipynb: Contains the implementation of the genetic algorithm used to simulate the co-evolution of bats and moths.
-Complete_Sim_With_Graphs.ipynb: Contains the complete simulation, including graphical representations of the results.
+3. Complete_Sim_With_Graphs.ipynb: Contains the complete simulation, including graphical representations of the results.
-Al_Saqib - AdapSys - Project_1.pdf: Detailed project report outlining the methodology, results, and conclusions of the study.
-Contributing

 If you would like to contribute to this project, please follow these guidelines:

-Fork the repository.
+1. Fork the repository.
 Create a new branch with a descriptive name.
 Make your changes and commit them with clear and concise messages.
 Push your changes to your forked repository.